atarashansky/SAMap/workflow/README.md

 # SAMap automated workflow

-This is a workflow, built in [Snakemake](https://snakemake.readthedocs.io/en/stable/), to automate the running of SAMap, mapping cell gropus between species for arbitrary input data.
+This is a workflow, built in [Snakemake](https://snakemake.readthedocs.io/en/stable/), to automate the running of SAMap, mapping cell groups between species for arbitrary input data.
 It will:

  * Split the input transcriptomes and run the BLAST operations required prior to SAMap.
 This is instead of [map_genes.sh](map_genes.sh).
  * Generate the initial SAMAP object.